Vanessa Mai

 Vanessa Marija Else Ferber (née Mandekić, born 2 May 1992), known professionally as Vanessa Mai, is a German singer.
-She was first known as a member of Schlager band Wolkenfrei and later began working as a solo artist following the band's split.
+She was first-known as a member of Schlager band Wolkenfrei and later began working as a solo artist following the band's split.
 She chose her stage name as a reference to her birth month, which is spelled Mai ([maɪ]) in German.

 Early life

 Mai completed a media designer apprenticeship.
-She had one of her first performances as a singer in the school musical The Wonderful Wizard of Oz.
-Before that, she had occasionally accompanied her father, Croatian-born musician, with the tambourine.
-In 2008, aged 15, she took part in the hip-hop world championship in Las Vegas, placing last, as part of the dance formation Getting Craz'd, who were German champions.
+She had one of her first performances as a singer in the school-musical The wonderful Wizard of Oz.
+Before that, she had occasionally accompanied her father, a Croatian-born musician, with the tambourine.
+In 2008, aged 15, she took part in the hip-hop world championship in Las Vegas, placing last, as part of the dance-formation Getting craz'd, who were German champions.

 Career

 2012-2015: Wolkenfrei

-In the summer of 2012, then-singer of Wolkenfrei, Heike Wanner, left the band for health reasons.
+In the summer of 2012, then-singer of Wolkenfrei, Heike Wanner, left the band for health-reasons.
 While attending a concert of her father's band Musik-Express at the Sonnenhof in Aspach, Mai was enlisted as a singer by Wolkenfrei member Marc Fischer.
 On 19 July 2013, their début single "Jeans, T-Shirts, und Freiheit" ("Jeans, T-Shirts, and Freedom") was released.
 It was followed by their début studio album Endlos verliebt ("Endlessly in Love") in February 2014, which charted in Germany, Austria, and Switzerland.
 In January 2015, it was announced that Mai was the new face of the campaign Mein Herz schlägt Schlager.
 She promoted it through an ad as well as with the song "Mein Herz schlägt Schlager", which was released on a sampler album belonging to the project.

 In April 2015, Marc Fischer and Stefan Kinski announced that they were leaving Wolkenfrei, leading to the project being represented only by Mai (mostly as "Wolkenfrei-Star Vanessa Mai").
 "Wolke 7", the first single from Wolkenfrei's second studio album, was released on 22 May.
 The album, titled Wachgeküsst, was released on 10 July.
 A day before, Deutsches Musik Fernsehen had dedicated a 65-minute television special to Mai and to the album.
 Due to Mai's extensive television presence, including an appearance on Florian Silbereisen's ARD show Die Besten im Sommer with the song "Wolke 7", the album reached place 7 of the German albums chart and also charted in Austria and Switzerland.
 The single "Wolke 7" reached place 54 in Germany and 71 in Austria.
 On 18 September, "Wachgeküsst", the album's title track, was released as its second single.
 On 9 October, Mai's first live album (still as Wolkenfrei), Wachgeküsst (Live), was released.
-The last single "In all deinen Farben" ("In All Your Colours") was released on 11 December, followed a week later by a non-album Christmas single titled "Ein Engel in der Weihnachtszeit" ("An Angel at Christmas Time").
+The last single "In all deinen Farben" ("In all your Colors") was released on December 11, followed a week later by a non-album Christmas single titled "Ein Engel in der Weihnachtszeit" ("An Angel in Christmas Time").